bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_multiply_broadcasting.png

 NumPy understands that the multiplication should happen with each cell.
 That concept is called **broadcasting**.
-Broadcasting is a mechanism that allows NumPy to perform operations n arrays of different shapes.
-The dimensions of your array must be compatible, for example when they're equal or when one of them is 1.
+Broadcasting is a mechanism that allows NumPy to perform operations on arrays of different shapes.
+The dimensions of your array must be compatible, for example, when the dimensions of both arrays are equal or when one of them is 1.
 If the dimensions are not compatible, you will get a value error.

 `Learn more about broadcasting here <https://docs.scipy.org/doc/numpy-1.17.0/user/basics.broadcasting.html>`_.